 The library’s main entrance is now on Third Street, where a ramp offers parking out of the weather.
 A book return may be reached on foot or by car.

 Above the parking level is the new Lower Level of the library.
 Designed to complement the historic building, this busy area holds circulation services, the Information Center, adult nonfiction, periodicals, the teen library, the children’s library with its reading loft and storytime room, the St. Croix Collection of local history, and audiovisual materials.
 Computers with Internet access for adults, teens, and children are on this level.
 Catalog computers and WiFi are available throughout the entire library.

 The new Upper Level boasts beautiful community spaces.
 The Gallery hosts revolving shows by regional artists.
 Robert E. Slaughter’s roll top desk sits at the entrance to the Margaret Rivers Room, named for Mr. Slaughter’s mother and the Fund that he created.
-The Margaret Rivers Room and the library’s conference room are the site of over 300 meetings, weddings, and events each year.
+The Margaret Rivers Room and the library’s conference room are the sites of over 300 meetings and events each year.
 The gallery opens onto the Johnson Terrace with its splendid view of Stillwater and the river.
 It is an ideal place for everything from individual reading to beautiful events.

 During the expansion, one of the most important considerations was the preservation and enhancement of the Carnegie structure.
 At the heart of the original building is the elegant rotunda with faux marble pillars, Greek-key mosaic, and egg and dart frieze.
 The oval skylight is illuminated from above.
 On this level, is found all types of adult fiction including rooms for general fiction, mysteries, romance and large print, and science fiction and westerns.